Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Import-AzureRmRecoveryServicesAsrVaultSettingsFile.md

 ```

 ## DESCRIPTION
-The **Import-AzureRmRecoveryServicesAsrVaultSettingsFile** cmdlet imports an Azure Site Recovery vault settings file to set the vault context for subsequent Site Recovery operations in the current session.
+The **Import-AzureRmRecoveryServicesAsrVaultSettingsFile** cmdlet imports the Azure Site Recovery vault settings file.
+The vault settings file is used to set the vault context for subsequent Azure Site Recovery operations in the current session.

 ## EXAMPLES